liz-ohara/connect-to-oracle-db/README.md

 5. Open a new terminal in Visual Studio Code and run "npm start."
 The console should read "Server started at http://localhost:8080" and
 "Oracle connection established" if both the UI has been served locally and the Oracle connection is successfully established.
 7. Open http://localhost:8080 and you should see the UI of your application load.

-## Important notes
-1. Never commit your username and password in dbconfig.js to the remote repository.
-2. If you make changes to server.js, kill the terminal and re-run "npm start" to load those changes.

 ## Set Up a Simple Node Server Project
 https://levelup.gitconnected.com/set-up-and-run-a-simple-node-server-project-38b403a3dc09